-If your iPhone is more than two years old, chances are it is not running as fast as when it was new.
-But don’t worry you don’t have to buy a new one yet.
+If your iPhone is more than two years old, chances are it is getting slower.
+But don’t worry you don’t have to buy a new phone yet.
 Learn how to speed up your iPhone with these 8 simple tips.

 To delete the apps go to your iPhone Settings > General > iPhone Storage.
 You’ll see a list of all the apps installed on your iPhone with the amount of space used, delete the ones you don’t need.

 I know the parallax effect of the icons looks pretty cool, but those effects could potentially slow down your iPhone.

 Why overworking your iPhone when it’s already struggling?
 Let’s turn those effects off by going to Settings > General > Accessibility and toggling on Reduce Motion.

 Your iPhone has another awesome feature, which is transparency.
 It allows you to see a few of your icons in the background when you open a UI element like the control center but requires more processing power.